 - --private: The directory containing your project files. - --package: The Java package name for your project. e.g. org.example.yourapp. - --name: The app name. - --version: The version number. - --orientation: Usually one of portait, landscape, sensor to automatically rotate according to the device orientation, or user to do the same but obeying the user's settings.
 The full list of valid options is given under android:screenOrientation in the Android documentation. - --icon: A path to the png file to use as the application icon. - --permission: A permission name for the app, e.g. --permission VIBRATE.
 For multiple permissions, add multiple --permission arguments. - --meta-data: Custom key=value pairs to add in the application metadata. - --presplash: A path to the image file to use as a screen while the application is loading. - --presplash-color: The presplash screen background color, of the form #RRGGBB or a color name red, green, blue etc. - --presplash-lottie: use a lottie (json) file as a presplash animation.
 If used, this will replace the static presplash image. - --wakelock: If the argument is included, the application will prevent the device from sleeping. - --window: If the argument is included, the application will not cover the Android status bar. - --blacklist: The path to a file containing blacklisted patterns that will be excluded from the final APK.
 Defaults to ./blacklist.txt. - --whitelist: The path to a file containing whitelisted patterns that will be included in the APK even if also blacklisted. - --add-jar: The path to a .jar file to include in the APK.
 To include multiple jar files, pass this argument multiple times. - --intent-filters: A file path containing intent filter xml to be included in AndroidManifest.xml. - --service: A service name and the Python script it should run.
-See Arbitrary service scripts. - --add-source: Add a source directory to the app's Java code. - --no-compile-pyo: Do not optimise .py files to .pyo. - --enable-androidx: Enable AndroidX support library.
+See Arbitrary service scripts. - --add-source: Add a source directory to the app's Java code. - $\bullet\,$ --no-byte-compile-python: Skip byte compile for .py files. - --enable-androidx: Enable AndroidX support library. - --add-resource: Put this file or directory in the apk res directory.